oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Verifiable Credential is no longer valid.
 See [@!RFC7519] for more information.
 * `cnf`
     * OPTIONAL unless cryptographic Key Binding is to be supported, in which case it is REQUIRED.
 Contains the confirmation method identifying the proof of possession key as defined in [@!RFC7800].
 It is RECOMMENDED that this contains a JWK as defined in Section 3.2 of [@!RFC7800].
-For proof of cryptographic Key Binding, the Key Binding JWT in the presentation of the SD-JWT MUST be secured by the key identified in this claim.
+For proof of cryptographic Key Binding, the KB-JWT in the presentation of the SD-JWT MUST be secured by the key identified in this claim.
 * `vct`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `https://credentials.example.com/identity_credential`, as defined in (#type-claim).